 Parenting and pop culture writer Linda Wolff says that, for some parents, their child’s new-found independence – which wasn’t there when they waved goodbye in August – is sometimes an unforeseen adjustment to make in December.
-This sweetly anticipated moment can have more complexity to it than their child simply returning home.
-“It is such a strange and awkward dance that many parents find themselves in when their child/young adult come home for vacation.
-The college kid has been used to making decisions for themselves about what, when, where, and with whom they eat, drink, study etc. …”, she writes.
+This sweetly anticipated moment can be more complex than their child simply returning home.
+She writes: “It is such a strange and awkward dance that many parents find themselves in when their child/young adult come home for vacation.
+The college kid has been used to making decisions for themselves about what, when, where, and with whom they eat, drink, study, etc.”

 Some of that sounds pretty accurate when I recall my younger brothers coming home from college.
 A flurry of hugs, stories, laughter, food and – whoosh – out the door.
 And piles and piles of dirty laundry left behind with the call of “don’t wait up!” from the driveway as they quickly fled the scene to meet up with friends.
 I wouldn’t see them until lunch the next day.
 Like a marauding, Yule-tide horde of merry pirates, they gleefully plundered and left a disaster in their wake only to move on to the next feast.

 And yet my parents loved every minute of it.